IBM/universal-connectors/filter-plugin/logstash-filter-cockroachdb-guardium/README.md

 ## 2. Viewing the audit logs
 The audit logs are stored in files with the following naming patterns:
-- SQL query execution logs - `cockroachdb-sql-exec.cockroachdb.*.log`
+- SQL query execution logs - `cockroach-sql-exec.log`
-- Authentication logs (i.e., failed and successful logins) - `cockroachdb-sql-auth.cockroachdb.*.log`
+- Authentication logs (i.e., failed and successful logins) - `cockroach-sql-auth.log`
+- Schema logs - `cockroach-sql-schema.log`

 ## 3. Configuring Syslog to push logs to Guardium